bneidlinger/RobotWars/RobotWars_app_code.md

             const playerData = gameInstance.players.get(playerId);
             const playerSocket = playerData ? playerData.socket : null;

+            // Add participant back to the pending list ONLY IF they have a socket AND are connected
-            // Add participant back to the pending list if still connected if (playerSocket && playerSocket.connected) {
+            // This prevents trying to add the dummy bot back to the lobby. if (playerSocket && playerSocket.connected) {
                  console.log(`[GameManager] Adding participant ${playerId} back to pendingPlayers.`);
-                 this.addPlayer(playerSocket); // Add them back to the lobby list safely } else {
-                 console.log(`[GameManager] Participant ${playerId} not found or disconnected.
+                 this.addPlayer(playerSocket); // Add them back to the lobby list safely } else if (playerSocket) { // Had a socket but disconnected console.log(`[GameManager] Participant ${playerId} not found or disconnected.
 Cannot add back to lobby.`);
+            } else {
+                // This is likely the dummy bot, no socket to add back. console.log(`[GameManager] Participant ${playerId} (likely dummy bot) has no socket.
+Not adding to lobby.`);
             }
         });
         // --- End Participant Cleanup/Move ---